eric-sclafani/website/src/assets/resume/resume.typ

   ),
 )

-// TODO: try to add an icon section in Author for my website link, call it Homepage
+// TODO: try to add an icon section in Author for my website link, call it Homepage (do after hosting website and buying domain)

 = Experience

 #resume-entry(
-  title: "Junior .NET Developer",
+  title: "Junior .
+NET Developer",
   location: "Brooklyn, NY",
   date: "April 2024 - Present",
   description: "Kings County District Attorney's Office" )

 #resume-item[

-  - Within two months of employment, built document category/sub-category maintenance tool with an Angular frontend, ASP.NET Core backend, and SQL Server database.
-This app allows legal staff to perform CRUD operations such as adding new document categories and editing existing ones inside of lookup tables.
-This tool is essential to ensure correctness for all document related data and the various applications that rely on it.
+  - Within first month of employment, built document category/sub-category maintenance tool with Angular for the frontend, Material UI for the interface, ASP.NET Core backend, and SQL Server database.
+This app allows Legal staff to perform CRUD operations such as adding new document categories and editing existing ones inside of lookup tables.
+This tool is essential to ensure correctness for all document related data and the various applications that rely on it

-  - Developed new case flagger app as part of a suite of existing apps that let legal staff track information about defendants.
+  - Developed new case flagger app as part of a suite of existing apps that let Legal staff track information about defendants.
 Specifically, it tracks data about defendants inside the Drug Treatment Alternative-to-Prison (DTAP) program.
-Initially a .NET Framework MVC and jQuery app, it was entirely re-engineered using VueJS for the frontend, Vuetify for UI components, and ASP.NET Core for the backend with SQL Server as the database.
+Initially a .NET Framework MVC and jQuery app, entirely re-engineered using VueJS for the frontend, Vuetify for UI components, and ASP.NET Core for the backend with SQL Server as the database

-  // Dropped into an existing codebase and familiarized myself with code...

-  -

-  - Wrote stored procedures in SQL Server for applications to access data spread across various tables.
+  - Wrote complex SQL Server queries, stored procedures, and views that supply data to numerous data-driven applications

-// talk about getting app requirements from legal staff (ADAs, paralegals) and translating these requirements into tools for them to use
+  - Integrated newer applications into large existing codebase spread across numerous repositories

-  - Translated application requirements from legal staff into ...
+  - Worked with Legal staff to translate their application requirements into fully functional software tools

-  - Worked with teammates to...

-  - Assisted application users with...
+  - Provided fast and efficient tech support for application users

+  // TODO: add point about teamwork

 ]

 #resume-entry(